Importance of Music Lessons

 From our text, Proverbs 14:23, we learn that “all labour” is profitable.
 Did you notice the phrase I underlined in Andrew Pudewa’s quote?
 “All that time and money is not lost….”
 “All labour”, including tossed aside instrument lessons, are profitable.
 So often parents neglect to give their children all that they need because they feel it will be wasted on them, but God says that all labor is profitable.

-The National Association for Music Education has an article on their website with 20 benefits of learning a musical instrument. (http://www.nafme.org/20-importantbenefits-of-music-in-our-schools/).
+The National Association for Music Education had an article on their website with 20 benefits of learning a musical instrument.
+(It has since been removed.
+Here is another link that copied their points.)
 You should check it out. #10 is really interesting to me: “Students who have experience with music performance or appreciation score higher on the SAT.
 One report indicates 63 points higher on verbal and 44 points higher on math for students in music appreciation courses.”
 If you’ve been reading our previous articles on music, these facts should come as no surprise considering how God made all mankind such intrinsically musical beings.

 In the publication Neurological Research, Volume 19, No. 1, February 1997, Dr. Frances Rauscher published her six-month study while at the University of California Irvine Clinic.
 She studied the spatial-temporal IQ of preschoolers who played piano on a daily basis versus those who sang music, had free play, or played video games.
 She concluded, “Music training causes long-term enhancement of preschool children’s spatial-temporal reasoning.”
 In fact, the children who played piano on a daily basis scored 43% higher on a spatial-temporal IQ test than the other children!